Skip to content

 Embedded in the task context never gets lost

-The whiteboard lives inside the task it belongs to in a dedicated tab alongside the description, comments, and files.
-A diagram sketched during a planning discussion is still there the next time anyone opens the task.
-No external link to follow.
-No Figma board to remember.
-No Miro frame to find.
+The whiteboard lives in the task in its own tab beside description, comments, and files.
+A diagram sketched in planning is still there next time.

 Real time drawing means the session is genuinely shared